 A wonderful part of the Orthodox celebration of Christmas is the period of Christmastide or the 12 Days of Christmas.
-This is one of those rare times in the life of the Church where all fasting is suspended, and the impact of Christ’s Incarnation is on full display.
+This is one of those rare times in the life of the Church where all fasting is suspended, and the fulness of Christ’s incarnation is on full display.

-The day of the Annunciation was originally celebrated on April 6 in the Eastern churches, and the totality of Christ’s Incarnation (birth, circumcision, and baptism) was also celebrated nine months later on January 6.
-Once St. John Chrysostom brought the celebration of Christmas (from Rome) to the church of Antioch, it soon spread to the rest of the Eastern Sees.
+The day of the Annunciation was originally celebrated on April 6 in the eastern churches, and the totality of Christ’s Incarnation (birth, circumcision, and baptism) was also celebrated nine months later on January 6.
+Once St. John Chrysostom brought the celebration of Christmas (from Rome) to the Church of Antioch, it soon spread to the rest of the eastern Sees.
 Theophany was kept as the end of this 12-day Christmas feast.
-(Incidentally, the compound celebration of Theophany and Nativity on January 6 is still observed by the Armenians.)
+Incidentally, the compound celebration of Theophany and Nativity on January 6 is still observed by the Armenian Christians.

 Christmastide is fast-free, but not for the sake of gluttony.
-Rather, because we are celebrating the purification and redemption of creation that is wrought by Christ’s Incarnation—all foods are sanctified and acceptable for Christians by the death and resurrection of Jesus Christ.
-We give gifts to one another, imitating the magi who brought gifts to the Savior, the Theotokos who offered Christ as a gift for the life of the world, and the example set by the real St. Nicholas.
+Rather, because we are celebrating the purification and redemption of creation that is wrought by Christ’s incarnation—all foods are sanctified and acceptable for Christians by the death and resurrection of Jesus Christ.
+We traditionally give gifts to one another, imitating the magi who brought gifts to the Savior, the Theotokos who offered Christ as a gift for the life of the world, and the example set by St. Nicholas.

 On the day after Christmas (Dec.
-26), a synaxis—a bringing together or “gathering”—of all feasts related to the life of the Theotokos is celebrated.
-By giving birth to Christ, she became an instrument of salvation through the Incarnation of God.
+26), a synaxis—a bringing together or gathering—of all the feasts related to the life of the Theotokos is celebrated.
+By giving birth to Christ, she became an instrument of salvation through the incarnation of God.
 (One will rarely see an Orthodox icon of Mary where Christ is not present.)
-Mary serves as the prototype of a living temple of the Holy Spirit, and those of the Church after her—both individually and collectively—imitate her in this way.
+Mary served as the prototype of a living temple of the Holy Spirit, and those of the Church after her—both individually and collectively—imitate her in this regard.

-This celebration of Mary is followed by a commemoration of the first Christian martyr following Christ’s ascension: the deacon Stephen (Dec.
+This celebration of Mary is followed by the commemoration of the first Christian martyr following Christ’s ascension: the deacon Stephen (Dec.
 27).
 A hymn of this feast tells the story beautifully:

 Yesterday the Master arrived in the flesh; today the servant departs from the flesh.